ctnetir/finland-mobilepay-2/README.md

 |Android|iOS|
 |:-:|:-:|

-# Cordova Plugin for Danske Bank MobilePay AppSwitch
+# Cordova Plugin for Finnish MobilePay AppSwitch
 ======

-This is an unofficial Cordova plugin wrapping the Danske Bank AppSwitcher libraries for iOS and Android to enable Cordova apps to incorporate the MobilePay AppSwitch payment flow.
+Thank you [mrlund](https://github.com/mrlund) for opensourcing this project.

+This is a fork from his [repository](https://github.com/mrlund/cordova-mobilepay-appswitch).
+The original plugin was made for Dankse Bank MobilePay AppSwitch.
+In this one I made a quick change so it works with Finnish MobilePay App.

 > This plugin is not developed, published or otherwise affiliated with Danske Bank or MobilePay, but is a private project released "as-is" to the public by the author.